 Those were some of the most peaceful minutes I have experienced and can remember.

 Slowly, respectfully, putting my heart into them as I kept repeating the one and only Kalma Dad had taught me, I copied the motions of the others around me as they performed their namaaz.
 I remember that I, the son of parents who had lost so many family members to India’s bloody partition to violent communal clashes, did not experience any fear.
-To my heart and mind, both opened by my wonderful, sensible, sensitive Dad, this beautifully soothing, peace-inducing masjid — Iike our noble temples and gurudwaras, and the wonderous, beautiful church in my English convent school where I spent the first four years of my early schooling days — was a good, a beautiful, a noble place of worship.
+To my heart and mind, both opened by my wonderful, sensible, sensitive Dad, this beautifully soothing, peace-inducing masjid — like our noble Mandirs (temples) and Gurudwaras, and the wonderous, beautiful Church in the English convent school where I spent the first four years of early schooling — was a good, a beautiful, a noble place of worship.

 I had no idea of how namaaz is performed.
 Nothing about the number of ‘rounds’ of actions and prayers one does.
 But I put my heart in front of my uninformed mind, and just went through the motions.
-When I decided I had performed enough of them, I mentally thanked the space there, stood up, and softly walked out.
+When I decided I had performed enough of them, I mentally thanked the space there, stood up, and treading softly, tiptoed out.

-As I reached the exit, I saw the same elderly maulana sahib.
-His eyes were scanning the exit from the prayer room, waiting and searching, I imagined, for me — the stranger who had entered the masjid for the first time.
+As I reached the exit, I saw the same elderly Maulana sahib.
+His eyes were scanning the exit from the prayer room, waiting, searching, I imagined, for me — the stranger who had entered the Masjid for the first time.

 When he saw me from a distance, he smiled.